HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf217.md

 ### Updated documentation for setting up OIDC in HCL DX

+=== "Containers"
+    [Configuring OIDC for HCL Digital Experience](../../deployment/manage/security/people/authentication/oidc/index.md) is updated to include information on how to [set up OIDC for HCL DX with VMM and Virtual Portals](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-vmm-vp.md), how to [configure Keycloak as an OIDC IdP for HCL DX](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-configuration.md), and how to [update WebSphere to support OIDC Authentication for DX with Transient Users](../../deployment/manage/security/people/authentication/oidc/transient-users/dx-update-webshpere-for-oidc-transient-users.md).

+=== "On-Premises"
+    [Configuring OIDC for HCL Digital Experience](../../deployment/manage/security/people/authentication/oidc/index.md) is updated to include information on how to [set up OIDC for HCL DX with VMM and Virtual Portals](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-vmm-vp.md), how to [configure Keycloak as an OIDC IdP for HCL DX](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-configuration.md), and how to [update WebSphere to support OIDC Authentication for DX with Transient Users](../../deployment/manage/security/people/authentication/oidc/transient-users/dx-update-webshpere-for-oidc-transient-users.md).

 ### Notice of deprecation of Textbox.io Rich Text Editor

 === "Containers"